|

 butter.

-With a little persuasion, the
+With a little persuasion, the farmer

-the spicy odors that soon will be filling the fall air.
+odors that soon will be filling the fall air.

 While he is gone, the neighbors